 We have established an Audit Committee of the Board of Directors.
-Our Audit Committee currently consists of Mr. Waite, Mr. Campo Mejia and Mr. Wood, with Mr. Waite serving as the chairman of the Audit Committee.
+During 2024, the members of our Audit Committee were Mr. Waite, Mr. Campo Mejia, Mr. Wood until his resignation from the Board of Directors, and Mr. Al Nowais after Mr. Wood's departure.
+Mr. Waite served as the chairman of the Audit Committee throughout 2024.
 Under applicable SEC rules, subject to certain exceptions, we are required to have three members of the Audit Committee, all of whom must be independent.
-Our Board of Directors has determined that Mr. Waite, Mr. Campo Mejia and Mr. Wood are each independent under applicable SEC rules.
+Our Board of Directors has determined that Mr. Waite, Mr. Campo Mejia and Mr. Al Nowais are each independent under applicable SEC rules.